spaleet/react-signalr/README.md

 # react-signalr

-This is a chat application built using React and SignalR in .NET 9.
-Users can create accounts and rooms and chat in real-time with each other.
-Also bear in mind this is a very basic chat app.
+This is a real-time chat application built using React 19 for the frontend and ASP.NET 9 with SignalR for the backend.
+The app supports instant messaging, multiple chat rooms, user presence indicators, and a responsive UI with React MUI.

 ## Prerequisites
 1. Install the latest [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)